Now that we have set up our own project, we are ready to explore the data, and use it for traffic analysis.

 Distance threshold: Allows to set a distance in meters surrounding the shape (or point) to extend the shape with.
 This is especially useful for point locations.

-Now, let’s look at all traffic inside and passing through these maritime ports.
+Now, let’s look at all traffic inside and passing through a specific neighborhood.

 For this follow these steps: